Technical mastery, artistic maturity

 UNC music faculty excel as educators, performers and mentors.
 You’ll get rigorous instruction on your instrument, along with guidance and encouragement to reach your full artistic potential.
 The program combines disciplined focus on technique with a high degree of flexible study, enabling you to personalize the program to fit your interests and career goals.
 Performance emphases are available in flute, oboe, clarinet, bassoon, saxophone, horn, trumpet, tenor trombone, bass trombone, euphonium, tuba, percussion, violin, viola, violoncello, string bass, harp, keyboard, voice, and guitar.

-M.M. in Instrumental Performance Emphasis
+M.M. in Instrumental Performance Concentration

 The instrumental performance master’s degree requires 30 to 31 credits.
 It includes advanced coursework in music theory, music history, pedagogy, and scholarship.
 You’ll work closely with your faculty adviser to structure a course sequence that supports your academic and career objectives.
 The program concludes with a public recital, which may be accompanied by a correlative paper.